change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-structures.md

 ## Writing Data in Text Format

 When using Pandas' `read_<filetype>()` to import files into DataFrames, the complementary operation for exporting DataFrames to files uses the `to_<filetype>()` methods.
-Here, we will use to_csv(), which has as sole required parameter the output file name.
+Here, we will use to_csv(), which has a sole required parameter the output file name.
 This function will either create a new file or overwrite an existing one.
 The method `to_csv()` has several optional parameters for customization, all of which are detailed in the Pandas documentation for your reference.